Skip to content

 Does this work with Codex / Cursor / Cline / [other agent]?

 The skills are mostly model-agnostic prose, but harness-specific in places.
 Single-skill prose ones (the TDD red-green-refactor loop, the triage state machine, the grilling skills) are largely portable — the content describes a practice, not a tool surface.
-Multi-agent ones — most notably tdd-parallel — reference Claude Code's tool surface directly (Agent, Monitor, Bash with run_in_background, SendMessage, TaskStop) because they orchestrate sub-agents and need real primitives, not abstractions.
+Multi-agent ones — tdd-parallel and now code-review, which runs six concurrent sub-agents for its multi-lens scan — reference Claude Code's tool surface directly (Agent, Monitor, Bash with run_in_background, SendMessage, TaskStop) because they orchestrate sub-agents and need real primitives, not abstractions.

 The delivery mechanism is also Claude Code: skills surface via /plugin install and route through Claude Code's slash-command and skill-matching infrastructure.